 A good treatment program for buprenorphine withdrawal and treatment should include components of medication management, therapy (such as cognitive behavioral therapy), support groups (such as Narcotics Anonymous or a similar 12-step program), family therapy, and, if possible, housing and employment assistance.
 Other treatment programs might offer alternative (non-drug-based) treatment, recreational activities, or life skills training.

 You and your family members should look for a treatment program that allows for a customized plan to address your specific needs.
 The multifaceted approach can seem overwhelming, but a long-term plan for ongoing aftercare support will help individuals learn how to handle stress while simultaneously focusing on their recovery.

 Aftercare is provided for people who have been in recovery for at least a month.
 This consists of group therapy with other individuals in recovery.
 Aftercare helps you stay on track with your recovery program, especially during transitional times in life, such as a job change, relocation, or the loss of a loved one.

-Many people use aftercare as a weekly check-in and benefit greatly from receiving valuable ongoing support from counselors and peers who are also in recovery.
+Many people use aftercare as a weekly check-in and benefit greatly from receiving valuable ongoing support from specialists and peers who are also in recovery.
 Overcoming buprenorphine addiction is an ongoing process with no easy solution, but you can get sober with the right support.

 Here at We Level Up Treatment Facility, we provide proper care.
 We have round-the-clock physicians available to help you cope and be successful with your Buprenorphine Detox.
 Reclaim your life, call us to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential and there is never any obligation.